Some results on contraction rates for Bayesian inverse problems: Consistency and contraction rates

 \subsection{Basic setup}

-As discussed in the introductory section~\ref{sec-intro}, we will consider statistical versions of linear inverse problem, as given in the model in equation~\eqref{eqn:begin}.
-We will treat $u$ and $y$ as random variables defined on an abstract probability space $(\Omega, \calF, \PP)$, taking values in Hilbert spaces $\calH_1$ and $\calH_2$, equipped with the inner products $\langle\cdot,\cdot\rangle_1$ and $\langle\cdot,\cdot\rangle_2$ and corresponding norms $\|\cdot\|_1$ and $\|\cdot\|_2$, respectively.
-Here $y$ is referred to as the observed data and $u$ as the unknown or the parameter to be determined.
+As discussed in Section~\ref{sec-intro}, we will consider statistical versions of linear inverse problem, as given in model \eqref{eqn:begin}.
+We will treat $u$ and $y$ as random variables defined on an abstract probability space $(\Omega, \calF, \PP)$, taking values in Hilbert spaces $\calH_1$ and $\calH_2$, equipped with the inner products $\langle\cdot,\cdot\rangle_1$, and $\langle\cdot,\cdot\rangle_2$ and corresponding norms $\|\cdot\|_1$ and $\|\cdot\|_2$, respectively.
+Here recall that $y$ is referred to as the observed data and $u$ as the unknown, or the parameter to be determined.

 We will consider the operator $G: \calH_1 \to \calH_2$ to be linear and injective.
-Our first lemma will require that $G$ have a singular value decomposition, i.e., the eigenvectors of $G^TG$ form a basis of $\calH_1$ which we denote by $\{e_k\}$ with corresponding eigenvalues $\{\rho_k^2\}$, i.e., $G^T G e_k = \rho_k^2 e_k$ for $k = 1,2,\dots$.
+Our first lemma will require that $G$ have a singular value decomposition, i.e., the eigenvectors of $G^TG$ form a basis of $\calH_1$ which we denote by $\{e_k\}$ with corresponding eigenvalues $\{\rho_k^2\}$, i.e., $G^T G e_k = \rho_k^2 e_k$ for $k = 1,2,\ldots$.
 We will consider ill-posed inverse problems in the sense that the inverse of $G$ is discontinuous, i.e., $0$ is a limit point of the eigenvalues $\rho_k^2$.
-Thus in this case, for any $y \in G(\calH_1)$, there is a unique $u \in \calH_1$ satisfying $y = G(u)$ but the dependence of $u$ on $y$ is not continuous.
+Thus in this case, for any $y \in G(\calH_1)$, there is a unique $u \in \calH_1$ satisfying $y = G(u)$, but the dependence of $u$ on $y$ is not continuous.
+Also note that $y$ may not even belong to $\calH_2$ or $G(\calH_1)$ due to the white noise component.
 Two important cases of ill-posed inverse problems are as follows \cite{ray,cavalier2008}. \begin{itemize} \item The inverse problem is called severely ill-posed if

+for some constants $\alpha_1,\alpha_2 \in \real$ and $C_0,C_1,C_2,\beta > 0$.
 Essentially in this case, the eigenvalues of $G^TG$ decay exponentially.
-An example is the classical inverse problem of determination of initial condition of the heat equation given the solution at a later time. \item The problem is called mildly ill-posed if
+An example is the classical inverse problem of determination of initial condition of the heat equation given the solution at a fixed later time.\\ \item The problem is called mildly ill-posed if